duracell80/DermoDeX/README.md

 ## Mint 21?
 Done and with Fluent there is at least a choice of two styles of window titlebar style (rounded, with mint style close icon or flat with windows style close icon).

-## Excited?
-We should be yeah, we need these options
-Yes messing with cinnamon this much is pretty scary, or freaking cool.
-You don't have to daily drive it, I do and I like the personalization it can bring.
-Try it in a VM before daily driving.